-Psocids have chewing mouthparts that are able to nibble through paper and cardboard but they don't do a very good job of nibbling on skin.
+Psocids have chewing mouthparts that can nibble through paper and cardboard but they don't do a very good job of nibbling on skin.
 For this reason, they are not considered a biting pest.
-They really have no reason to bite people anyway because they don't eat blood.
-They feed on mold, fungi, rotting organic material and starches.
+They have no reason to bite people anyway because they don't eat blood.
+They feed on mold, fungi, rotting organic material, and starches.
 So you don't need to worry about these insects seeking you out and biting you when they get inside your Lexington home.
 But be cautious when moving items that are infested with psocids.
 You could get a pinch from those chewing mouthparts if you get psocids on you.

 These insects are considered a low threat for the spread of illness and they are not known to transmit human pathogens.
 They can, however, be a threat to foods in your pantry and food should be thrown out if you find psocids in it.
 Psocids prefer to infest foods that are decaying and past their due dates.

 If you're wondering whether or not you have psocids in your home, you're going to have to look for them in the places they are most likely to be.
 Search areas of your home that are moist or high in humidity.
 Moisture promotes mold and fungi, the primary food source for psocids.
 They are also drawn to warmth.
-An attic space that has rainwater getting in is the perfect environment for psocids, especially if there are boxes, books, or papers stored up there.
-They're also common pests in basements, cellars and humid storage rooms.
+Attic space with rainwater getting in is the perfect environment for psocids, especially boxes, books, or papers.
+They're also common pests in basements, cellars, and humid storage rooms.

 The best way to address psocids in your home is to dry things out and clean things up.
 They cannot survive in a dry environment and they will have a harder time finding a meal in a dry, clean environment.
 You deter and eliminate psocids by:

-- Installing fans or dehumidifiers in rooms that are high in humidity, such as attic spaces, cellars and basements.
+- Installing fans or dehumidifiers in high humidity rooms such as attic spaces, cellars, and basements.

 - Addressing pests that create holes in your exterior walls or that damage the gaskets around roof penetrations.